gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 }
 ```

+Now it's really simple.

-It's really simple.
-Create a property and simply state `get;` or `set;` inside braces.
+We can define properties by simply stating `get;` or `set;` inside braces.
 You don't need to fill the contents.

-Then, the compiler will autogenerate those dumb sections for you.

-You don’t even have to create variables.
+Then, the compiler will autogenerate the contents for you. **You don’t even have to create variables.**

-When you need to make a complicated restriction for some fields, you can always create them later and fill the related properties with codes.
+When you need to make a complicated restriction for some fields after using this shortcut, you can always create variables and fill the contents.

 [/ContentBlock]